Non-intrusive reduced order models for partitioned fluid-structure interactions: Introduction

-Reduced Order Models (ROM) enable efficient computations by reducing large systems, and are now more and more used in industrial applications.
-The proper orthogonal decomposition (POD) is one of the most used ingredients in reduced order modeling.
-The POD extracts low dimensional linear subspaces from HF data usually obtained with HF simulation results.
-A ROM can then be built by projecting the FOM equations on the low-order POD basis \cite{sirovich_turbulence_1987, lassila_model_2014, bui-thanh_parametric_2008, veroy_posteriori_nodate}.
-Projections methods (e.g POD-Galerkin projection) require knowledge of the governing equations.
+Reduced Order Models (ROMs) enable efficient computations by reducing large systems, and are now more and more used in industrial applications.
+The Proper Orthogonal Decomposition (POD) method is one of the most used ingredients in reduced order modeling.
+The POD method extracts low dimensional linear subspaces from HF data usually obtained with HF simulation results.
+A ROM can then be built by projecting the FOM equations on the low-order POD basis \cite{sirovich_turbulence_1987, lassila_model_2014, bui_thanh_parametric_2008, veroy_posteriori_nodate}.
+Projections methods (\textit{e.g.} POD-Galerkin projection) require knowledge of the governing equations.
 For that reason, they are considered as Physics-based models.
-Technically speaking, the projection process requires the access of the source code.
+Technically speaking, the projection step requires the access to the source code.
 The code-intrusive feature of projection-based ROMs can be a shortcoming of their applicability.

-Recently, some non-intrusive ROMs have been used in FSI problems using different approaches, for example linear interpolation of the POD modes and coefficients for parameterized problems \cite{shinde_galerkin-free_2019}, or radial-basis function interpolation of POD coefficients in the context of immersed-shell methods \cite{xiao_non-intrusive_2016}.
-Hybrid methods combining machine learning algorithms and POD were also used to construct ROMs for FSI \cite{fresca_pod-dl-rom_2022, gupta_hybrid_2022, miyanawala_hybrid_2019}.
+Recently, some non-intrusive ROMs have been used in FSI problems using different approaches, for example using linear interpolation of the POD modes and coefficients for parameterized problems \cite{shinde_galerkin-free_2019}, or using Radial-Basis Function (RBF) interpolation of POD coefficients in the context of immersed-shell methods \cite{xiao_non-intrusive_2016}.
+Hybrid methods combining machine learning surrogates and non-intrusive POD were also used to construct ROMs for FSI \cite{fresca_pod-dl-rom_2022, gupta_hybrid_2022, miyanawala_hybrid_2019, lee_parametric_2023}.
+Others have also used purely data-driven methods for FSI ROMs (in a weak coupling setting), \citet{zhang_data-driven_2022} for example used convolutional autoencoders and system identification methods to learn the dynamics of each subproblem, while Artificial Neural Networks (ANN) were used for predicting both the solid and fluid solutions in \cite{DL-FSI}.